Break Free (TV series): Synopsis

 At this point in time, Tian Shi Shi, a social worker, got to know the four prisoners.
 She was kind hearted and helpful, but ended up embroiled in the lives and relationships of the four men.

 Jin Yongcheng used to be an alcoholic gambler, who hit his wife.
 Thus, his wife took his daughter, Jin Hui Chen, and attempted suicide.
 Luckily Jin Yong Cheng arrived in time to rescue his daughter, but was too late to save his wife.
 As he was guilt ridden and drank even more, he killed Ye Zhi Bin’s cousin while drink-driving and was sentenced to prison.
 With her mother dead and father in prison, Jin Hui Chen became rebellious with a hatred for her father.
 Her father was in no position to discipline her, and she had a reputation for being a wild and problematic child.

 Ye Zhi Bin was the chief financial officer of a finance company owned by his uncle.
 He was timid, hardworking and lacked ambition.
 However, he had a greedy wife, Wang Zi Yu, who was very materialistic.
 As Zhibin had to satisfy her demands, he embezzled from his company and was sentenced to 5 years in prison.

 Xu Hao Long came from a wealthy family, but his parents had divorced and lived abroad.
 His grandfather had raised him up, and he had been thrown into jail for violence.
 Just before he was sentenced, he had a girlfriend, Liu Shu Yuan, with whom he wanted to marry.
 However, they broke off after that.
 Haolong is also a HIV positive patient, who was infected after a prostitute with AIDS pricked him with a contaminated needle after a quarrel, when he was working as a nurse.
 He hit her back in anger and was thus sentenced to prison.
 In prison, he worked hard to accumulate legal knowledge and improve himself.

 Upon release, Tianming brought Yongcheng into his moving company.
 He also started his divorce proceedings with his wife.
-With Shishi’s help, he managed to convince the judge into letting him have custody of his daughter, and won the court case for the return of his money that his wife had taken from him.
-However, his wife fled overseas with his daughter and money.
+With Shishi’s help, he managed to convince the judge into letting him have custody of both his son and daughter, and won the court case for the return of his money that his wife had taken from him.
+However, his wife fled overseas with his children and money.
 Initially he had promised to invest the money recovered from his wife into Ye Zhi Bin’s company, but could not keep his word as his wife fled.
 Thus Wang Zi Yu wanted to sue him.
 Over this issue, Ye Zhi Bin and his wife quarrelled bitterly, and Wang Zi Yu kept nagging him, forbidding him from having any further contact with the other three men.